 Church History

-In 1951, Fairmont realized that the growth of the congregation was calling for more space.
-A fund drive was conducted to superimpose a new sanctuary on the three year old “basement” and add a wing for the Sunday school rooms, a library, and a social hall.
-In January, 1952, the cornerstone was laid, and in the following year, the sanctuary was dedicated.
-By 1955 membership had grown to 1,300, and an expansion of the education wing was begun.
+By 1951, Fairmont’s growing congregation needed more space.
+Fairmont members came together to plan a new sanctuary and to add a wing for Sunday School rooms, the library, and fellowship hall.
+In January 1952, the building’s cornerstone was laid, and in the following year, the new sanctuary was dedicated.
+By 1955, membership had grown to 1,300, and the congregation began an expansion of the education wing.
 By 1959, membership was over 1,800 and Fairmont had the largest Sunday School enrollment in Ohio.
-Membership peaked at 3,000 in 1973, as Kettering became a booming suburb of Dayton.
-In 2007, Fairmont launched a Sunday morning Casual worship service in the Fellowship Hall led by a Praise Band, giving the option of both informal and traditional styles of worship.
-Our current membership is several hundred committed people who look to the future with great faith.
+Membership peaked at 3,000 in 1973, as the suburbs south of Dayton continued to grow.